openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-flavors.rst

     Use these optional parameters to limit the disk utilization, guarantee disk allocation, and to specify shares used in case of resource contention.
-This allows the VMWare driver to enable disk allocations for the running instance.
+This allows the VMware driver to enable disk allocations for the running instance.

     -  ``disk_io_limit``: Specifies the upper limit for disk